Skip to content

 • Download the latest benny and extract the whole folder.

-• Install Max.
+• Install Max 8. benny does work with max 9 but there are a some issues and for now it's more reliable on max 8.
 You don't need to buy Max in order to use benny, but if you want to build your own blocks you will need to buy or subscribe.
 (Please do not bother cycling74 support with problems with benny!
 We have a forum for that.)

 • A few blocks require Airwindows console 7 VSTs.
 They're included in the download, look in the VST dependencies subfolder and install the ones you need for your system.